GoJS API

 • goCXa for the HTML a tag items

 This method may be overridden.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Returns void